atomikaya/fiction/assets/stories/the-usual-stars/02/src/draft.md

 > You're late.

+6

 > I was waiting for the others to leave.
 Couldn't you wear a suit like everyone else?
 You're attracting attention.

 The octocat is displeased, slightly haughty.
 Leejai feels just as nice.

 > I'm part of a shipping service, not a spy agency and I'm on a budget.
 I'm not going over my fees because you want me to dress up.

+7

 The octocat shows a small package, the size of a big book.

 > Well.
 Anyway.
 This needs to be delivered before two days to Ash Grozenfeld of the Itnis System.
 The details are on the box.

 > Yeah, that's what parcels are for.
 Anything else?

+8

+> You know everything you need to.

-Why didn't you just go through a mainstream mail service if what you need is speed?
+> Why didn't you just go through a mainstream mail service if what you need is speed?

 > I need speed *and* discretion.